Piterbrito/Home_work_2_VBA/README.md

 * Create a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.

 * You will also need to display the ticker symbol to coincide with the total volume.

-* Your result should look as follows (note: all solution images are for 2015 data).

 #
 * Create a script that will loop through all the stocks and take the following info.